openthread/ot-docs/site/en/reference/cli/concepts/netdata.md

     `otServerConfig::mStable`.
 The RLOC is also appended to the end of the record.

+1. Display the current length, in number of bytes, of Partition's Thread Network Data.

+    ```
+    > netdata length
+    23
+    Done
+    ```

 1. Display IPv6 addresses assigned to the Thread interface, including the added prefix.